Investing in Redbridge

 Where we're now

-While many local authorities are pausing investment, Redbridge is pressing ahead.
+While many local authorities are pausing investment, Redbridge is pressing ahead with its plans.

 - enhancements to the original design to incorporate state-of-the-art technology